Get

 Image Credit: Guajillo studio, Shutterstock

-Strawberries are not toxic to cats, and they contain a decent amount of fiber and minerals that they can benefit from.
-This fruit is high in water content, so offering a strawberry on a hot sunny day can help relieve your cat and reduce the risk of dehydration.
+Strawberries are also safe for most healthy cats to eat.
+This fruit is high in water content, so offering a strawberry on a hot sunny day can help relieve your cat and help with maintaining hydration.
 However, strawberries should never replace access to fresh, clean water.

 Serving Suggestions:

-Whole strawberries can be tough for feline friends to eat, so it’s a good idea to chop them into little pieces before offering them as snacks or meal supplements.
+Whole strawberries can be tough for feline friends to eat, so it’s a good idea to chop them into little pieces before offering them as occasional snacks.

 5. Watermelon